ipspace/blog/content/posts/2025/09/android-dhcpv6-prefix-delegation.md

 [^ISOFAP]: ... in search of a problem

 {{<note>}}
-Just in case you're wondering why the Android Core Networking wants to get a /64 prefix for every node: they want to be able to run virtual machines inside Android that would get their IPv6 addresses with SLAAC.
-You don't have to take my word for it, it's all [documented in RFC 9663](https://datatracker.ietf.org/doc/html/rfc9663#name-prefix-length-consideration).
+Just in case you're wondering why the Android Core Networking team wants to get a /64 prefix for every node: they want to be able to run virtual machines inside Android that would get their IPv6 addresses with SLAAC.
+You don't have to take my word for it; it's all [documented in RFC 9663](https://datatracker.ietf.org/doc/html/rfc9663#name-prefix-length-consideration).
 {{</note>}}

 But the "new" approach reduces the ND cache, right?
 Isn't that a good thing?
 Not so fast.
 Delegating a prefix to a device uses an ND entry and a routing table entry.
 Low-cost edge switches have always had fewer routing table entries (that use more expensive TCAM or similar hardware) than ND entries (that use simple hash tables).
 Depending on the hardware you use, going from multiple on-link addresses to prefix-per-host might exhaust the forwarding resources even sooner.